Kriss0101/cvdb/README.md

 # CVDB

 A REST API for creating, updating and retrieving Resumes (CVs) and a _simple_ resume browser as a client consuming the API.
-I created this project during two weeks as a way of training in Spring and REST APIs.
+I created this project during two weeks as a way of training in Spring framework and building REST APIs.

-The project is using Spring Boot using Spring MVC, Spring JPA and Thymeleaf.
+The project is using Spring Boot including Spring MVC, Spring JPA and Thymeleaf.
 Other libraries used are Lombok, Mapstruct, AssertJ, Mockito.
 Test Driven Development using AssertJ, Mockito and Springs mock classes (e.g. MockMVC).
 The overall test coverage is about 80% (90% for the API).

 ## Database
 The database is currently a in-memory H2 database initialized with data at startup.
 Spring JPA with entities annotation with @Entity and interfaces extending CrudRepository are used.

 ## Data model
-The data model was created in JDL-studio, generting the following iagram:
+The data model is (created in JDL-studio):

 [Data model diagram](https://github.com/kristofercode/cvdb/blob/master/datamodel.png)